jpawelczak/vpa-demo/README.md

 kubectl apply -f ./oom-handling/
 ```

-You will observe that the workload is restarted and the Mem resources are bumped.
-In some point, the pod will become unschedulable due to Mem exceeding Node's capacity.
+You will observe that the workload is restarted and the Mem resources are bumped every few minutes (in some point, the pod will become unschedulable due to Mem exceeding Node's capacity).

 Learn more about [Troubleshooting OOM events in GKE](https://docs.cloud.google.com/kubernetes-engine/docs/troubleshooting/oom-events).